 Worrying about a future exam, or about your presentation at work being a disaster, could be enough to get your amygdala responding the same way as if a stray tiger had entered the room!

 Luckily, there’s a way that you can help yourself calm down when your stress hormones have been triggered.

 Another automatic bodily response can be helped to kick in: it’s sometimes called the ‘relaxation response’.

 Like ‘fight or flight’, this is hardwired into the brain – so you don’t need to believe it works, it just does.

 When the relaxation response kicks in, neurochemicals calm your heart rate, increase relaxing brain waves, and lower your blood pressure.

 You feel calmer and more settled.

 So how can you bring on the relaxation response?

-If your body is hypersensitive to the fight or flight response (i.e. if you’ve been suffering a lot with anxiety over time), developing a reliable relaxation response will probably take quite a lot of practice, but you can achieve it and you will be so relieved when this become a real, practical option for coping with anxiety.
+If your body is hypersensitive to the fight or flight response (i.e. if you’ve been suffering a lot with anxiety over time), developing a reliable relaxation response will probably take quite a lot of practice.

 Try a combination of these 8 ways to foster the relaxation response and reduce anxiety.8 ways to foster the relaxation response and reduce anxiety Click To Tweet